-The Internal Audit team is responsible for delivering internal audit services under the direction of the HOIA.
+Internal Audit Officers are responsible for delivering internal audit services under the direction of the HOIA.

 3.4 Where there is a conflict of standards, the PSIAS set out above within this Charter will take precedent.

 4. SCOPE OF INTERNAL AUDIT